Navy Personnel Specialists (PS) are the Navy’s customer support representatives for their fellow sailors.

 - Clerical Library Assistants

-Opportunities for departing PSs also exist as with the Department of Homeland Security as Import Specialists and US Customs and Border Protection (CBP) Technicians.
+Opportunities for prior Personnel Specialists also exist with the Department of Homeland Security as Import Specialists and US Customs and Border Protection (CBP) Technicians.

 The United States Military Apprenticeship Program (USMAP) also allows PSs to complete several of their civilian apprenticeship requirements while on active duty.